 - higher interest rate has the ability to make loan more pricey

-Agent credit- can come from your buyer’s agent or the listing agent or a combination of the two.
+Agent credit- this can come from your buyer’s agent, the listing agent, or a combination of the two.
 While this is definitely challenging to come by, it is something that is an option if cash to close becomes tight.
-Agents earn their commission and work your tail off for you as a home buyer.
+Agents earn their commission and work their tail off for you as a home buyer.
 So use this option as a last resort scenario if you absolutely need additional funds to close.

 Trying to buy a home?
 Want to see how much you get get pre-approved for?
 Start today by getting a free mortgage rate quote.